LAN-tr/Diversity-and-Inclusion/README.md

 - **Feature 3:** Images: Responsive at different sizes, particularly circular image.

-- **Feature 4:** Layout: responsive at different screen sizes: mobile phones, tablets 768px or larger, laptops/ desktops 992px or larger and bigger screens at 1200px or larger.
+- **Feature 4:** Layout: responsive at different screen sizes use media queries to maintain integrity across different sizes: mobile phones, tablets 768px or larger, laptops/ desktops 992px or larger and bigger screens at 1200px or larger.

+- **Feature 5:** Information sections: Content organized into clear sections with headings and paragraphs that outline key principles of diversity and inclusion.

-- **Feature 5:** Links to social media in footer: hand appears when hover over.
+- **Feature 6:** Links to social media in footer: hand appears when hover over.

 ## Testing and Validation